 Is this bread healthy to eat?

 If you're on a yeast-free gluten free diet, but you still want to enjoy some crusty bread, this gluten free Irish soda bread recipe is a great choice.
-It is made with some sugar and with butter, so I'm not sure if it's really “health” food!
+We make it with some sugar and plenty of butter, so I'm not sure if it's really “health” food!

 Does Trader Joe's have gluten free Irish soda bread?